 There's a whole lotta words here, but not enough pictures.
 Please fix this.

 Explain the differences between the Japanese and international credits themes and upload them here.
 Also, compare the title screens and Rui's altered model.

 - The story mode character's partner has a longer skirt and shirt outside Japan.

-- Three Shadow Pokémon are unobtainable by normal means due to the e-Reader room (see below) being dropped from the international versions.
+- Three Shadow Pokémon are unobtainable by normal means due to the e-Reader room (see above) being dropped from the international versions.
 By completing a VR trainer difficulty, the player would be challenged by a real trainer in the e-Reader Room with a Shadow Pokémon.
 There's one trainer for completing each difficulty, and the Shadow Pokémon that were obtainable were Togepi, Mareep, and Scizor.
 Interestingly, Togepi and Mareep have evolved forms already in the regular game as Shadow Pokémon and they were used as Shadow Pokémon in Pokémon XD: Gale of Darkness.

 - Shiny Jynx's face is black in the Japanese version, but pink in international versions.